 Florida law imposes a legal duty upon businesses and property owners to maintain their premises in a reasonably safe condition, to correct dangerous conditions about which the business or landowner either knew or should have known of, by the use of reasonable care, and to warn their customers of dangerous conditions about which the Defendant had, or should have had, knowledge greater than that of the injured party.
 When employees or management of a business fail to correct a dangerous condition which they knew or should have known about or fail to warn their customers of a dangerous condition; slip and falls, trip and falls, and other accidents often occur, resulting in serious personal injuries.

 How Prevalent are Slip and Fall Injuries?

 A slip and fall accident can occur almost anywhere – at home, work, school, or while playing.
 Common locations for accidents include grocery stores, offices, parking lots, schools, amusement parks, restaurants, apartments, shopping malls, and many more.
 While property owners are responsible for upkeep at the locations, visitors also need to be aware of their surroundings.
 In other words, if you are the victim of a slip-and-fall accident, make sure that you were taking the necessary precautions to avoid injury.

-The wide range of injuries caused by a slip and fall accident can take weeks or even months to heal.
+There is a wide range of injuries that can be caused by a slip and fall accident that can take weeks or even months to heal.
 Just some of these include all types of twists and sprains, broken bones, torn tendons or ligaments, pulled muscles, strains, spinal or spinal cord injuries, head injuries or concussions, bruises and cuts, brain injuries, bleeding, loss of consciousness, and even paralysis or death.

 The attorneys at Hancock Injury Attorneys have successfully recovered millions of dollars for our clients through settlements and jury trials in slip and fall, trip and fall, and other premises liability cases against businesses and property owners including: